RMS Lusitania: Hudson Fulton Celebration

 Stereo picture of Wright Flyer, Lusitania (Europe-bound), and the Statue of Liberty, during Hudson Fulton Celebration.
 In a generation the aeroplane would replace ocean queens like Lusitania as the mainstay of trans-atlantic travel.

 Lusitania and other ships participated in the Hudson-Fulton Celebration in New York City from the end of September to early October 1909.
 The celebration was also a display of the different modes of transportation then in existence, Lusitania representing the newest advancement in steamship technology.
 A newer mode of travel was the aeroplane.
 Wilbur Wright had brought a Flyer to Governors Island and made demonstration flights before millions of New Yorkers who had never seen an aeroplane.
 Some of Wright's trips were directly over Lusitania; several photographs of Lusitania from that week still exist.

 Rogue wave crash

 On 10 January 1910, Lusitania was two days into a voyage from Liverpool to New York when she encountered a rogue wave 75 ft high.
-The design of the ship's bow allowed her to break through waves instead of riding on top of them.
-That came with a cost, as the wave rolled over the bow and hit the bridge.
-The forecastle deck was damaged, the bridge windows were smashed, the bridge was shifted a couple of inches aft, and deck and bridge were given a permanent depression of a few inches.
-1 person was injured, and Lusitania continued on as normal, arriving a few hours late in New York.
+The wave rolled over the bow, impacting and damaging the bridge.
+The forecastle deck was damaged, the bridge windows were smashed, the bridge structure itself was shifted a couple of inches aft, and the deck and bridge were given a permanent depression of a few inches.
+One person was injured, and Lusitania continued on as normal, arriving a few hours late in New York.